chomes/python-rsync/README.md

 <b> Future versions in progress </b>
 <br>
 <br>
-<li> Version 1.2 - Provide some type of locking system to stop new backups from running in it's place.
 <li> Version 1.3 - Email notifications of when backups are done that include log file
 <li> Version 1.3a - Some type of notification letting people know the backup is still on-going
  so it doesn't require checking regularly.